uyennhitranmai-s19/Rental-Manager/README.md

 ## Rental Manager
 Python Rental Management Application

-This is a small **practice project** built with **Python**, focusing on managing rental-related data such as tenants, rooms, contracts, and expenses.
+A Simple Web App built with **Python**, focusing on managing rental-related data such as tenants, rooms, contracts, and expenses.

-The goal of this project is to practice Python application structure, GUI development, and basic data handling.
+Rental Manager is a **web application built with Python**, created with a very personal goal:
+to help my parents manage our rental rooms more easily, without paperwork, confusion, or manual tracking.

+> This project is both a learning journey and a small gift for my family.
 ---

 ## Features